 There is a wide range of potentially harmful/damaging effects on a harness - ranging from general wear and tear (abrasion, dirt etc) to abuse and impact force from falls.
 A harness can be life-saving during a fall so the need to carry out regular equipment checks is critical.
 Most devices will carry a lifespan or expiry date, as determined by the harness manufacturer and should be adhered to at all times.
 A competent person should establish a regime for the inspection of equipment to include frequency, actions, recording, monitoring and training.

-There are varying levels of inspection:
+There are varying levels of harness inspection:

-Pre-use checks; to be carried out every time before the harness is used - it should be a visual and tactile examination of the harness, carried out in good light.
+Pre-use harness inspection checks; to be carried out every time before the harness is used - it should be a visual and tactile examination of the harness, carried out in good light.
 The entire harness should be checked and should normally take a few minutes to complete.

-Interim inspections; are similar to detailed inspections but may be required more frequently in cases with a high risk of equipment deterioration (eg. working with chemicals, paint, grit blasting etc).
+Interim harness inspection checks; are similar to detailed harness inspection but may be required more frequently in cases with a high risk of equipment deterioration (eg. working with chemicals, paint, grit blasting etc).
 If there is no evidence that an inspection has been carried out - in line with the regime - it should be withdrawn and passed to a competent person for a detailed inspection.
 It is also important for a procedure to be in place to quarantine defective harnesses and to ensure they cannot go back into circulation.
 Apart from your legal standpoint, good record keeping can help establish the age and conditions of use for your harnesses.
 WAHR stipulates the need for records to be kept of all completed checklist, each checklist copy should be kept on site until work is completed and stored for a further 3 months off site.

 Good to Go Safety delivers on a number of levels.
-Each check book provides 25 individual pre-use inspection checklists, automatically producing a carbon copy which is retained in the book as part of the audit trail.
+Each check book provides 25 individual pre-use harness inspection checklist, automatically producing a carbon copy which is retained in the book as part of the audit trail.
 Once satisfied the harness is safe for use, a "Good to Go” tag is clearly visible for all to see.
 Likewise if a fault is found a "Do Not Use" tag indicates the harness is in quarantine.
 A tamper evident seal ensures that these displays are accurate and up-to-date at all times